thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/SplashKit Tutorials/Onboarding/02-linux-installation.md

 ### Install Visual Studio Code

-To install Visual Studio Code, move to the directory where the downloaded `.deb` file by doing:
+To install Visual Studio Code, move to the directory where the downloaded `.deb` file is (this is typically your downloads folder), by doing:

 ```bash
 cd ~/Downloads
 ```

-Then run the following command:
+Then run the following command to install the `.deb` file:

 ```bash
 sudo dpkg -i code_1.*.deb
 ```

+If this command is successfully you will see all processed triggers completed.

 ![Terminal](/splashkit/linux-installation-fig11.png)